pkmn/ps/dex/README.md

 `script` tag (which is what the unpkg shortcut above is doing), after which **`Dex` will be accessible as a global.**

-Because `Dex#getLearnsets` is an asynchronous API, it does not play nicely in the browser.
+`Dex#getLearnsets` does not play nicely in the browser because it is an asynchronous API.
 As such, you must first depend on `./node_modules/@pkmn/dex/build/learnsets.min.js` which makes **`DexLearnsets` accessible as a global** before calling `Dex#getLearnsets`.
 If you are using `unpkg` this looks like: